Colorado's Anti-Fracking Measure Would Keep Wells Farther Away From Homes And Schools

 Colorado's oil and gas industry, through spokeswoman Karen Crummy with political interest group Protect Colorado, says the initiative would "essentially wipe out the industry."

 The group is sparing no expense to beat the measure.
 It spent $5.5 million in September on advertising.
-Some ads appeal directly to female voters, including a TV ad voiced by a Weld County mom who works in the industry and touts "the benefits of natural gas and great schools.
+Some ads appeal directly to female voters, including a TV ad voiced by a Weld County mother who works in the industry and touts "the benefits of natural gas and great schools.
 The two go hand in hand."

 Crummy says energy companies pay into two vital state tax streams.
-In 2017, they paid nearly half a billion dollars in property taxes on producing wells to local governments, school districts, and special districts.
+In 2017, they paid nearly half a billion dollars in property taxes on producing wells to local governments, school districts and special districts.
 Between 2012 and 2017, they paid specific oil severance taxes that ranged between $40 million and $265 million.
 Plus, Crummy points out, Colorado's industry already has some of the most stringent rules in the country.

-In Loveland, ballot supporter Therese Gilbert is not scared off by a yard sign that says, "Jobs matter.
+In Loveland, ballot supporter Gilbert is not scared off by a yard sign that says, "Jobs matter.
 Vote No on 112."
 At the door she finds Jeff Van Horn, who surveys potential drilling sites for a living.

 "We're certainly worried about it," says Van Horn.
 "People have been talking.
-That's where I got my sign... from work."
+That's where I got my sign ... from work."

 Gilbert engages him, asking what he would do if the anti-fracking measure passes.
 Van Horn says he would "lose hours, the clientele would shrink.
 So, the competition would be higher."

-When Gilbert asks if he has another skill set, Van Horn laughs that he can play bass, "but that doesn't pay very much."
+When Gilbert asks if he has another skill set, Van Horn says, laughing, that he can play bass, "but that doesn't pay very much."

-And with that, Gilbert moves on to find a voter who hasn't yet made up his or her mind.
+Gilbert moves on to find a voter who hasn't yet made up his or her mind.